wifaqmn/cyclistic-case-study/README.md

 12 csv files are uploaded as tables in the dataset 'trip_data'.
 Another table named "customer_data_2024" is created, containing 5,860,568 rows of data for the entire year.
 ### Data Exploration
 SQL Query: [Data Exploration](https://github.com/wifaqmn/cyclistic-case-study/blob/main/2_data_exploration.sql)
 Before the data cleaning process, I need to be familiar with the data to find the inconsistencies.

+Observations: